CLL80/bluprint/Readme.md

 ## Template Variables

-Right now only one template variable `TEMPLATE_TOKEN` is available.
+`TEMPLATE_TOKEN` is the only currently available template variable.
+I will add more as the need arises.

 ### Mutations